cpu-ex/simulator/README.md

 - [2021/12/12] fib 35: 230686620 instructions in 17853138 clk, 12921348.616697 per sec
 - [2021/12/21] fib 35: 249141551 instructions in 17645914 clk, 14118937.165850 per sec

+## 4. debug tips

+- assembler
+	- add `ebreak [n]` to set up a breakpoint after visiting certain instruction for n times, default to 0 which means stopping the program completely
+- simulator
+	- step 1 instruction forward by typing `KEY_ENTER`
+	- use `dump [steps]` to log the information of registers